 Lex Luger scored 92 points through two consecutive Survivor Series match appearances (he was team captain both times).
 In 1993, he defeated Quebecor Jacques and Ludvig Borga to become the match's Sole Survivor.
 In 1994, he eliminated Jimmy Del Ray and Tatanka but was pinned by King Kong Bundy.

 WWE Hall of Famer Brutus The Barber Beefcake has scored 93 points, appearing at the first three Survivor Series events.
-In 1987 and 1988, he eliminated one person each before being removed from the match.
-In 1989, he eliminated The Honky Tonk Man and Rick Martel, later winning the match with Dusty Rhodes.
+In 1987 and 1988, he eliminated one person each and in 1989, he eliminated The Honky Tonk Man and Rick Martel.

 Mabel (who also competed as Viscera and Big Daddy V) scored 95 points through five Survivor Series appearances.
 Mabel was one of the four Doinks in 1993 (all of which were victorious in their match.)